SixArm/project-management-rope-estimate/README.md

 A real rope combines multiple threads, or fibers, or strands, in order to create a stronger whole that can do more.

 Similarly, a ROPE estimate combines multiple perspectives, in order to create a stronger whole for project management and project stakeholders.

+### Why is ROPE a trademark?

+ROPE is a trademark (&tm;) because we want to ensure that everyone has access to it, the same way, for free.
+We have seen similar projects skip using a trademark, then get stolen by spammer third-parties.

 ## Related